iamagarre/BadExclusions/README.md

 # Requirements
 The tool was developed using Visual Studio Community 2022.
 You also need to install dirent.h library to be able to compile the code.

-# Improving the tool
-I'm not a great developer so any kind of feedback is welcome!